2 killed in bus crash carrying New Mexico church group

 It’s unclear at this time if the two deceased people are children or adults.
 12 people were taken to the hospital according to officials, one person was flown to Colorado Springs.

-The UNM Aquinas Newman Center posted to their Facebook page tonight saying a bus was carrying high school students from their church.
+The University of New Mexico Aquinas Newman Center posted to their Facebook page Sunday night saying a bus was carrying high school students from their church.
 The post said they were attending the Steubenville of the Rockies conference.